tonioloewald/bindinator.js/docs/angular.md

 with) Angular2, but both are in wide use, you often run into articles where you get advice for the wrong version.
 Oops.

+Worse, the quality of both the Angular documentation and the numerous blog posts "explaining" bread-and-butter topics are wildly uneven in quality and often contradictory (combine this with the confusion between Angular and Angular2).

+## Learning Angular teaches you Angular

 If you work with Angular, you're going to need to learn some new DSLs (domain-specific languages).
 E.g. you'll need to:

 - write templates in Angular's template language (they say it's HTML but this is *just not true*. `*ngFor` is not a valid attribute.)
 - write your code in Angular's version of Typescript. (`@Component`!)
+- understand "structural directives" and their associated syntaxes.

+## `b8r` leverages knowledge you either already have or will need anyway

 To be a good web-developer you need to be proficient in HTML, CSS, and Javascript (or some language that gets transpiled into Javascript).